-Attorney at Law (Admitted in Japan and New York, USA)
+Attorney at Law (Admitted in Japan/ State of New York/England & Wales)

 He obtained his Bachelor of Laws from the University of Tokyo in 1988.
 Further, he pursued his Master of Laws from two universities in the United State that are: University of Pennsylvania, Law School (LL.M.) in 1993 and New York University, School of Law (LL.M. in Corporation Law) in 1994.
 In 1998 – 2000, he attended a training course at the Legal Training and Research Institute of the Supreme Court of Japan.